 Elective Duration: One Term Aims Media Arts enables students to create and communicate representations of diverse worlds and investigate the impact and influence of media artworks on those worlds, individually and collaboratively.
 As an art form evolving in the twenty-first century, media arts enable students to use existing and emerging technologies as they explore imagery, text and sound and create meaning as they participate in, experiment with and interpret diverse cultures and communications practices.
-In addition to the overarching aims for the Australian Curriculum: The Arts, media arts knowledge understanding and skills ensure that, individually and collaboratively, students develop: • enjoyment and confidence to participate in, experiment with and interpret the media-rich culture and communications practices that surround them • creative and critical thinking, and exploring perspectives in media as producers and consumers • aesthetic knowledge and a sense of curiosity and discovery as they explore imagery, text and sound to express ideas, concepts and stories for different audiences • knowledge and understanding of their active participation in existing and evolving local and global media cultures.
-UNIT: Broadcast Media In this unit, students will be introduced to a range of media research and production through a behind the scenes exploration of broadcast media.
-With a combination of making and respond activities completed individually and collaboratively, traditional and new media will be explore through focuses on radio broadcasting, digital podcasting, news segment production, sports broadcasting and citizen journalism.
-Students learn through critical thinking and creative processes in media arts practice.
-They learn to collaborate in creative teams and analytically respond to, and interact with, context and audience.
-Students learn to apply key concepts, story principles, and elements of media (symbolic and technical) as they design, produce, distribute and analyse media artworks.
-Students learn and use established and em epresentations of diverse worlds and a those worlds, individually and century, media arts enable students to agery, text and sound and create oret diverse cultures and culum: The Arts, media arts knowledge, boratively, students develop: iment with and interpret the est that surround them ectives in media as producers and discovery as they explore imagery, ories for different audiences ticipation in existing and evolving it a research and production through a combination of making and responding itional and new media will be explored, news segment production, sports esses in media arts practice.
-They pond to, and interact with, context principles, and elements of media te and analyse media artworks.
-Prerequisites their media artworks.
-Nil Assessment Assessment is devised around two dimensions, Responding and Making, each considered equally important.
-8.1 - Making - Podcast Episode 8.2 - Making and Responding - News Segment and Reflection Special subject requirements Students will require: 1 x 96-page Exercise Book A4 Display book Fees (Additional to SRS charges) Please note there may be additional fees for or this subject.
-Careers Actors & Entertainers, Advertising and So- Television, Video Game & Stage Directors Presenters, Photographers & Videographe , Journalists and Publication Writers, Media Producers &
+In addition to the overarching aims for the Australian Curriculum: The Arts, media arts knowledge, understanding and skills ensure that, individually and collaboratively, students develop: • enjoyment and confidence to participate in, experiment with and interpret the media-rich culture and communications practices that surround them • creative and critical thinking, and exploring perspectives in media as producers and consumers • aesthetic knowledge and a sense of curiosity and discovery as they explore imagery, text and sound to express ideas, concepts and stories for different audiences • knowledge and understanding of their active participation in existing and evolving local and global media cultures.
+Content UNIT: Broadcast Media In this unit, students will be introduced to a behind the scenes exploration of broadcast activities completed individually and collaborathrough focuses on radio broadcasting, digit broadcasting and citizen journalism.
+Students learn through critical thinking and to collaborate in creative teams and analytic audience.
+Students learn to apply key concept and technical) as they design, produce, distrand use established and emerging technique within different media forms. media.
+With a contractively, traditional podcasting, not creative process cally respond to, ots, story principibute and analys ombination of making and responding anal and new media will be explored ews segment production, sports des in media arts practice.
+They learn and interact with, context and eles, and elements of media (symbolic se media artworks.
+Students learn As students learning progresses, they learn about safe practice in media arts and develop digit citizenship through processes that respect rights, responsibilities and protocols in the creating their media artworks.
+Prerequisites Nil Assessment Assessment is devised around two dimensions, Responding and Making, each considered equally important.
+8.1 - Making - Podcast Episode 8.2 - Making and Responding - News Segment and Reflection Special subject requirements Students will require: • 1 x 96-page Exercise Book • A4 Display book Careers Actors & Entertainers, Advertising and Socia Television, Video Game & Stage Directors, Jo Presenters, Photographers & Videographers ournalists and Pu ublication Writers, Media Producers &